gopipm/Autonomous-Car-Simulation-with-Genetic-Algorithm/README.md

 - **Load Model**: Load a pre-trained model
 - **Settings**: Toggle visibility of the simulation settings panel.
 - **About**: Toggle visibility of the about information panel.
+- **Analytics**: Open the comprehensive training dashboard with real-time charts and performance metrics.
 - **Toggle Theme**: Switch between light and dark UI themes.

 ## Version Control